elizabethadelaide/scalaDSPFiltering/README.md

 ![A blurry Botticelli painting](/images/gaussian.jpg)

-Color - Each RGB channel is filtered independenetly.
+Color - Each RGB channel is filtered independently.
 This example is a laplace transformation

 ![A kinda faded Botticelli painting](/images/color.jpg)